Skip to footer content

 How Do You Handle Uploaded PDF Files in ASP.NET Core?

 Processing uploaded PDFs requires converting the IFormFile to a format IronPDF can read.
-This approach works seamlessly with Razor Pages and MVC controllers:
+This approach works smoothly with Razor Pages and MVC controllers.
+For containerized applications, ensure proper memory allocation settings.
+The process supports large files and batch operations:

 [HttpPost("process-upload")]